oceanprotocol-archive/OEPs/3/README.md

 * Performs compute intensive jobs such as mining and proofs validation
 * Can challenge AGENTS to provide succinct proofs
 * OPTIONAL fault tolerant (FT)

+An detailed overview of the Ocean Worker can be found in  [#TODO:OEP-OCEANWORKER](../<OCEANWORKER>/README.md)

+### Router

+As the metadata of assets and actors is not stored on-chain, but rather in Ocean DB, this means only cryptographic identifiers are available on-chain.
+In order to enhance discovery and usability of the system, one would want to resolve those identifiers.

+#### Resolver

+The resolver takes a cryptographic identifier (like a DID) and resolves it into a related data object.
+This object could embed metadata information about the resource as well as related service endpoints.

+The task of the resolver is to facilitate the mapping between the identifier and the data object.

+#### Gossip

+Ocean DB and related services do not have a centralized index such as DNS or Google.
+This means that resource information is scattered amongst multiple actors in the system.
+The gossip protocol allows to communicate the location of resource indices and their mapping

+An detailed overview of the router, resolver and gossip protocol can be found in  [#TODO:OEP-ROUTER](../<ROUTER>/README.md)

 ### Components Interaction